Australian Open players fry as Melbourne heatwave continues

 Fans coming into the tennis center were warned to wear hats and keep their fluids up to ward off heat sickness even as Briton Kyle Edmund overcame Georgia’s Nikoloz Basilashvili in a brutal three-and-a-half hour contest to reach the fourth round.

-Tournament organizers were criticized on social media for failing to call a halt to play in a city where outdoor construction workers often down tools for health and safety reasons when temperatures push past 35 degrees.
+Tournament organizers were criticized on social media for failing to call a halt to play in a city where outdoor construction workers often down tools for health and safety reasons when temperatures push past 35 degrees Celsius.

-Despite the conditions, officials were strict about enforcing the 25-second time limit between points.
+Despite the conditions, officials have been strict about enforcing the 25-second time limit between points.

 “Let’s pick indoor events to finally give players a dose of what consistent time rules look like!” former U.S. professional and ESPN broadcaster Pam Shriver tweeted.